ibm-cloud-docs/databases-for-mongodb/high-availability.md

 {{site.data.keyword.databases-for-mongodb}} provides replication, fail-over, and high-availability features to protect your databases and data from infrastructure maintenance, upgrades, and failures.
 A deployment consists of two data nodes, one a primary node and the other as a secondary node.
 They are configured as a replication set without sharding, so both contain a copy of your data.
 An arbiter node is present to handle failover.
 If the primary node fails or becomes unavailable, the arbiter helps break ties when promoting a secondary to be the new primary.
 The failed node can then rejoin as secondary and your data remains intact.

 Connections to a MongoDB replica are made by supplying the driver or binary the replica set name and a seed list for the hosts in the replica set.
-This configuration allows drivers and applications the ability to change which host they are connecting to if one of the hosts become unavailable.
+This configuration allows drivers and applications the ability to change which host they are connecting to if one of the hosts becomes unavailable.
 Your deployment has a [connection string](/docs/services/databases-for-mongodb?topic=databases-for-mongodb-connection-strings) in the [DNS Seedlist Connection format](https://docs.mongodb.com/manual/reference/connection-string/#dns-seedlist-connection-format), so your applications can take advantage of this feature.

 ## Application-level High-Availability